 When left out for winter without being properly cared for, perennials are at risk for decay and disease.
 However, cleaning and pruning your garden will set up your plants for a successful and healthy bloom in the spring.

-To keep your garden in optimal condition, Edina Realty IT Manager and master gardener Patti Lauer says it’s smart to cut back these plants in the fall:
+To keep your garden in optimal condition, a Master Gardener recommends cutting back these plants in the fall:

 - Plants prone to fungus